Two Russian missile strikes hit a city in eastern Ukraine, killing 5 people and wounding 31

 But Mykhailo Podolyak, an adviser to Zelensky, ruled out Moscow’s previous demands that would give Russia time to dig in deeper in the parts of Ukraine it has occupied.
 He said on X, formerly known as Twitter, that Russian forces must fully withdraw from the occupied areas and there would be no compromise by Kyiv on that.

+U.N. political chief Rosemary DiCarlo participated in the Jeddah meeting by video, and U.N. deputy spokesman Farhan Haq said the United Nations welcomes all diplomatic initiatives and wants “to keep pushing forward towards any form of a peace that is based on the U.N.
+Charter, including on the sovereignty and territorial integrity of Ukraine.”

-Meanwhile, the Ukrainian Security Service announced Monday it had detained an alleged Russian informant who gathered intelligence about Zelensky’s trip to the southern Mykolaiv region last month.
+Meanwhile, the Ukrainian Security Service announced Monday it had detained an alleged Russian informant who gathered intelligence about Ukrainian President Volodymyr Zelensky’s trip to the southern Mykolaiv region last month.

 It claimed the woman “was collecting data for an airstrike during Zelensky’s visit.”